-* Address: Avenue des Sports, Lubumbashi
+- Address: Avenue des Sports, Lubumbashi

-* Country: DR Congo
+- Country: DR Congo

-* Capacity: 18,000
+- Capacity: 18,000

 - Opened: 2011

-* Main use: Football
+- Main use: Football

-* Tenants: Mazembe (football)
+- Tenants: Mazembe (football)

 Extra stadium info – Stade TP Mazembe

-Tenants Tout Puissant Mazembe were founded in 1939 under a different name.
+Football club Tout Puissant Mazembe use the venue named Stade TP Mazembe for home games.
+The club was founded in 1939 under a different name.
 They are nicknamed Les Corbeaux (The Ravens), despite having a crocodile with a ball in its mouth on the team crest.
-TP Mazembe became the first sports club from the Democratic Republic of the Congo with 100,000 followers on their main social media page.
+TP Mazembe became the first sports club from the Democratic Republic of the Congo with a value of at least $10 million and it also became the first sports club from the Democratic Republic of the Congo with 100,000 followers on its main social media page.
 Mazembe drew numerous home attendances above the current capacity of 18,000 of the Stade TP Mazembe.
 They won their 10th domestic top-flight league title in 2009.